Near-Field Integrated Sensing and Communications: Unlocking Potentials and Shaping the Future: Introduction

-In this article, we systematically introduce the potential near-field ISAC technology.
-The key features of the article are summarized as follows: \begin{itemize} \item \textbf{Advancing Near-Field Understanding:} We comprehensively explore the near-field and far-field regions, emphasizing the unique characteristics of near-field spherical waves.
-Highlighting the communication and sensing benefits of near-field beam focusing properties, our study lays the groundwork for harnessing the full potential of near-field technology ISAC systems. \item \textbf{Empowering Near-Field ISAC Applications:} We provide a thorough overview of near-field communication and near-field sensing, analyzing their practical applications and showcasing the transformative impact of near-field techniques.
-By showcasing real-world use cases, we demonstrate how near-field technology can revolutionize communication and sensing capabilities, offering unprecedented opportunities for innovative ISAC solutions. \item \textbf{Unlocking Potentials and Shaping Future:} In addition to unveiling the advantages of near-field ISAC, we identify critical research challenges that warrant attention in the near future.
-We investigate the compatibility of the near-field realistic EM model with existing mathematical frameworks and explore how the rich degrees of freedom in the near-field can be optimally harnessed for communication and perception tasks.
-Furthermore, we propose potential improvements to redefine near-field distance, paving the way for more accurate and efficient ISAC systems in the near-field regime.
-We aim to inspire future research efforts and advancements in this dynamic field through these insights. \end{itemize}
+This article systematically introduces near-field ISAC technology.
+Key features include: \begin{itemize} \item \textbf{Advancing Near-Field Understanding:} We explore the unique characteristics of near-field spherical waves and their benefits for communication and sensing, laying the groundwork for near-field ISAC systems. \item \textbf{Empowering Near-Field ISAC Applications:} We provide an overview of near-field communication and sensing, analyzing practical applications and demonstrating the transformative impact of near-field techniques. \item \textbf{Unlocking Potentials and Shaping Future:} We identify critical research challenges, explore the compatibility of near-field EM models with existing frameworks, and propose improvements to redefine near-field distances for more accurate ISAC systems.
+These insights aim to inspire future research in this dynamic field. \end{itemize}